Efficient Detection of Complex Event Patterns Using Lazy Chain Automata: Conclusions and Future Work

-In this paper we have presented a generic NFA topology, denoted as Lazy Chain NFA, which implements the concepts of lazy evaluation and event reordering for efficient detection of complex patterns of various types.
-It employs internal event buffering to process events in ascending order of their frequencies, instead of using the order imposed by the input pattern.
-Extensive experimental evaluation results demonstrated significant improvement of this solution over the eager evaluation mechanism in terms of throughput, memory consumption, and runtime complexity.
+This paper presented a lazy evaluation mechanism for efficient detection of complex event patterns.
+Unlike previous solutions, our system does not process the events in order of their arrival, but rather according to their ascending order of frequency.
+Two NFA topologies were proposed to implement the above concept.
+The Chain NFA requires the arrival rates of the events in the pattern to be known in advance.
+The Tree NFA utilizes an adaptive approach by computing the actual frequency order on-the-fly.
+Our experimental results showed that both Chain NFA and Tree NFA achieve significant improvement over the eager evaluation mechanism in terms of throughput, memory consumption, and runtime complexity.
 Our future work will explore several research avenues, such as efficient multi-query support, handling uncertainty, and adapting our techniques to a distributed environment.